Hey! From Kanye to Gambino, Breaking Down Rap’s Most Popular Sample

 Years ago now, when "My Beautiful Dark Twisted Fantasy" first exploded into our collective ears and I was happily (and obsessively) listening to it note by note, I noticed Kanye using a vocal "hey!" sample on "Runaway."
 I didn't pay much attention, it was only a fraction of a second in an album flooded with samples, but for some reason, it stuck in the recesses of my rap nerd brain.

-Since then, "that one Kanye time used that 'hey!' sample" lay dormant in my hip-hop synapses, until I was doing some research and came across Pete Rock's "Skinz."
+Since then, "that one time Kanye used that 'hey!' sample" lay dormant in my hip-hop synapses, until I was doing some research and came across Pete Rock's "Skinz."
 Oh shit!
 There was that same sample again, except two decades earlier.
 Suddenly, those dormant synapses went off like a M-80 in a trash can.

 How did I not see-hear this before?
 Duh, Kanye used that sample again on "Clique," and on "New God Flow," which also sampled "Mighty Healthy," which also uses that "hey" sample, and now that I think about it Childish Gambino just used it and so does that old school Lord Finesse joint and AAAAAAAAAHHHHHHHHHHH.